emre-serdar/blog-web-app/README.md

 - Schema
   - To create models.
 - Content
   - To create content using models that are created.
+(Client uses this section to add, delete, or edit his blog posts.)